ErrorThree/Python-DataStore/README.md

 How to Import
 -

-    from economy import economy
+    from DataStore import Data

 Quick Example
 -

-    from economy import economy
+    from DataStore import Data
     economy.bal.start(foldername, filename,   {"Variable": 0})

     #To create just a file

-    from economy import economy
+    from DataStore import Data
     economy.bal.start(None, filename, {"Variable": 0})

 - If you have any issues: \